buddhist-uni/buddhist-uni.github.io/_content/essays/jhanas-and-the-lay-disciple_bodhi.md

 become an essential factor for those intent on advancing from the stage of once-returning to that of non-returner.

-Addressing the deabate of the jhanas role in attaining nibbana, Bhikku Bodhi argues that, while not critical for attaining stream-entry, the jhanas are vital to further attainments
+Addressing the deabate of the jhānas' role in attaining nibbāna, Bhikku Bodhi argues that, while not critical for attaining stream-entry, the jhānas are vital to further attainments.